 Make the gravy: Melt the butter in a medium saucepan over medium heat.
 Whisk in the flour and cook until light golden brown, about 8 minutes.
 Slowly whisk in the stock-drippings mixture, then bring to a boil and whisk until the gravy begins thickening and the flour taste has been cooked out, about 10 minutes.
 Add more stock until you reach the desired consistency.
 If desired, add a splash of white wine and cook 2 more minutes.
 Stir in the herbs and season with salt and pepper.

-To serve, reheat the remaining stock in a saucepan over low heat.
-Remove the legs and wings, then remove the dark meat and shred.
+Heat the remaining stock in a saucepan over low heat.
+Remove the turkey legs and wings, then remove the dark meat and shred.
 Remove the breasts and cut crosswise into 1-inch-thick slices.
-Place the meat on a platter and ladle some of the warm stock on top.
+Ladle some of the warm stock on top of the turkey and serve with the gravy.